 Kayaking: pre-booking required

 Limited to 16 passengers.
-Will be accompanied by 3 kayak guides.
+Will be accompanied by two kayak guides.
 Requires previous experience.
 Must be booked in advanced, no option to book once onboard.
 Please contact ExpeditionTrips for details and booking information.

-Any international or local airfare unless otherwise specified in the voyage itinerary; visa and passport expenses; pre- or post-cruise transfers unless otherwise specified in the itinerary (or pre-arranged); personal expenses on board such as alcoholic beverages, bar charges, or laundry expenses; telecommunications charges (i.e. email, satellite phone); baggage, cancellation, or medical travel insurance-related expenses (travel insurance is mandatory on all voyages); a voluntary gratuity at the end of the voyage for expedition staff and ship crew; fuel surcharge may apply.
+Any international or local airfare unless otherwise specified in the voyage itinerary; airport taxes; visa and passport expenses; pre- and post-cruise hotel accommodations unless otherwise specified in the itinerary (or pre-arranged); personal expenses on board such as alcoholic beverages, bar charges, extra meals, massage, spa treatments or laundry expenses; telecommunication charges (i.e. email, satellite phone); baggage, cancellation, or medical travel insurance-related expenses; travel insurance (mandatory on all trips); optional activities (i.e. kayaking); a voluntary gratuity at the end of the voyage for expedition staff and ship crew; fuel surcharge may apply.

 PHOTOS: © David McEown; © Graham Charles; © Ira Meyer; © Mark Robinson; © Nate Small